 One of the key defensive measures when it comes to preventing pollution are spill kits, however it is equally important to have well trained first responders.
 By ensuring you have suitable spill containment measures and well trained staff you can ensure if a spill does occur its effects will be minimised.
 Often the health and safety/environmental managers are aware of how to use spill kits but they are rarely the first responders to a spill.
 By the time the alarm has been raised and they have gotten to the spill its severity has drastically increased.
 The case studies show examples of where an untrained workforce has led to a spill turning into an avoidable pollution incident.

 Our spill training focuses on ensuring your staff have the competence and confidence to use your spill containment facilities safely and adequately to protect health and safety and the environment.
-We can train up to 12 delegates on each session and offer discounts for running multiple sessions.
+We can train up to 12 delegates (currently reduced to 6 to reduce Covid 19 risks) on each session and offer discounts for running multiple sessions.
 A typical spill response training session lasts roughly 3 hours and includes a classroom session and a practical demonstration outlining the following:

 Our spill training is made bespoke to your needs and will be tailored to include information regarding your site specific risks and the control measures you have in place.
 We understand the difference between sessions designed for different sectors e.g.